La Luna: A “Bite-Size” Lunar Miracle

 As for the moon, We have ordained ˹precise˺ phases for it, until it ends up ˹looking˺ like an old, curved palm stalk.

-The verse begins with “al-Qamar” and describes how it gradually shrinks until it becomes a curved branch of a date tree — the last word of the verse.
-In other words, the verse does not only mention the “old moon” but it gives a poetic description of how the moon shrinks into waning Gibbous, ending up as the “old moon” at the end.
+The verse begins with al-Qamar and describes how it gradually shrinks until it becomes a curved branch of a date tree — giving a poetic description of how the moon shrinks into waning Gibbous, ending up as the “old moon”.
+This also happens to be the very last word of the verse, just as the old moon is the last night of the cycle.

-This mention brings the total to 30! — and does so while raising the bar further, by giving a precise account of twenty-seven (regular) moons, one new moon, one full moon, and one old moon.
+And this brings the total mentions to 30 and with a very elegant twist: It gives a precise account of twenty-seven (regular) moons, one new moon, one full moon, and one old moon.
 Not one of them is too few or too many — each exactly as it is supposed to be.

-This suggests another thought: How are the mentions of the new, full, and old moons, ordered in the Qur’an?
+How are the mentions of these three special names of the moon ordered in the Qur’an?

 The Ordering of Moon Phases

-The new moon is followed by the full moon (Q3:123), and the old moon is in last place and comes much later in (Q36:39).
+After the new moon comes the full moon (Q3:123), and the old moon appears last of the three and comes much later in (Q36:39).
 So, the three special phases of the moon appear in the Qur’an exactly according to their astronomical order.

-And perhaps, to make the answer even more exact (for those nitpickers like me), the 15th appearance of al-Qamar happens to occur in the same verse (Q36:39) as the “old moon” (urjūn’il qadīm), so that there are 14 verses separating the full moon from the old moon, as is the case when the lunar month is 29 days.
+Perhaps, to make the answer even more exact (for those nitpickers like me), the 15th appearance of al-Qamar occurs in the same verse (Q36:39) as the old moon , so that there are 14 verses separating the full moon from the old moon, as is the case when the lunar month is 29 days.

 Summary

 Wow.
-What started with a small curiosity, from noticing the 27 occurrence of al-Qamar, revealed one surprise after another until we were presented with a remarkable order within the Qur’an.
+What started as a small curiosity, from noticing the 27 occurrences of al-Qamar, revealed one surprise after another until we were presented with a remarkable order within the Qur’an.

 Let’s summarize what we found: